logoThe Assemblée Nationale in Paris

 He achieved the "impossible" in traditional politics, reaching the runoff of a presidential election, and then winning it, without the help of any traditional or even new political party.

-Macron has been presented as a French equivalent of Tony Blair or Barack Obama, a charismatic leader, a militant moderate at the centre ground of politics, an economic liberal with a social conscience, a great speaker, and someone with a massive ambition to succeed.
-But while Blair and Obama played by the old rules of politics, working their way up in a party and then moving the party in their direction, Macron has played by the new rules, building up his power base outside the traditional parties – a tactic of the "new politics" that has been up to now more frequently exploited by the far right - as with Nigel Farage in the UK - or the far left - as with Alexis Tsipras in Greece.
+Though by 2022 much of the charisma had worn off, Macron has been presented as a French equivalent of Tony Blair or Barack Obama, a charismatic leader, a militant moderate at the centre ground of politics, an economic liberal with a social conscience, a great speaker, and someone with a massive ambition to succeed.
+But while Blair and Obama played by the old rules of politics, working their way up in a party and then moving the party in their direction, Macron has played by new rules, building up his power base outside the traditional parties – a tactic of the "new politics" that has been up to now more frequently exploited by the far right - as with Nigel Farage in the UK - or the far left - as with Alexis Tsipras in Greece.

 Macron's case stands out from the rest in so far as he is neither extreme left nor extreme right but – if the expression is not a contradiction in terms – extreme centre.
 His political enemies on the far left have taken to calling him, the former investment banker, the candidate of "extreme finance".